Crown Jewel of the Red River Gorge

 Tricia Coakley: email@example.com

-Rick and Liz Weber stated climbing in 1999 When they were well into their fifties.
-They climbed at many of the popular crags around the country but always found their home crags in the Red River Gorge to be their favorites.
-On a climbing trip late in 2003 to the "Red" they discovered a Valley ringed by seven miles of virgin rock walls —virgin in the sense that these spectacularly-featured sandstone cliffs had never been climbed.
+Rick and Liz Weber stated climbing in 1999, when they were well into their fifties.
+They climbed at many of the popular crags around the country but always considered the crags in the Red River Gorge to be home crags.
+On a climbing trip late in 2003 to the "Red" they discovered a Valley ringed by seven miles of virgin rock walls —virgin in the sense that these spectacularly-featured sandstone cliffs had never been developed for climbing.
 On the very day they explored the valley, they approached the landowner and arranged, on the spot, to purchase this breathtaking place.
 Within a few months, they purchased an adjacent parcel, and the two parcels were combined to form what is now known as Muir Valley.
-The couple immediately began building trails and developing climbs, and opened it to the public in January of 2004.
-Through Muir's early years, the Webers spent a significant amount of time, effort and money transforming what was Wolfe County's illegal trash dump into the world-class climbing preserve and unique place of natural beauty that it is today.
+This couple found they had acquired a treasure too great not to share.
+So they immediately began building trails and developing climbs, and opened it free to the public in January of 2004.
+Through Muir's early years, the Webers spent a significant amount of time, effort and money transforming what had been Wolfe County's illegal trash dump into the world-class climbing preserve and unique place of natural beauty that it is today.

 Liz has a masters degree in engineering from Purdue and an MBA from IU.
-She retired as an engineering section chief from Rolls-Royce Aerospace.
-Due to shoulder injuries, Liz has retired from climbing but still enjoys watching others enjoy this sport.
+She retired as an Engineering Section Chief from Rolls-Royce Aerospace.
+Due to shoulder injuries, Liz has retired from climbing but still enjoys hiking and watching others enjoy this sport.
 She is a wildflower enthusiast, including mountain laurel, which grows in abundance in Muir Valley.
-Liz can be contacted at Liz.Weber5@gmail.com, MuirValley@gmail.com (606) 668-9066 or (317) 402-0123.
+Liz can be contacted at Liz.Weber5@gmail.com, MuirValley@gmail.com (606) 668-9066, (317) 291-0354, or (317) 402-0123.

 Rick Weber: firstname.lastname@example.org